Folk costume: Maldives

 In the Maldives, men wear the Dhivehi mundu.
 Women's traditional clothing includes the dhivehi libaas, feyli, and buruga.

-Bhutan
+Tibetan Plateau

+The Tibetan people, native to Tibet, traditionally wear the chuba.

 Bhutan has sumptuary laws.
 The Driglam Namzha mandates what citizens should wear in public spaces.
 Bhutanese citizens must wear the traditional clothing of the Ngalop people, including a gho and kera for men and a kira and wonju for women, including for official business, schools and institutions, and official occasions and assemblies.
 The clothing of the Ngalop people also includes the toego and kabney for men, and rachus for women.

 These restrictions apply when people are in or near "monastic fortresses (dzong), monasteries (gompa) and temples (lhakhang), and government buildings.
 Karin Altmann, a textile art scholar, describes the intent behind this law "to prevent specific features of Bhutanese culture from disappearing," and "to emphasize national identity", but it has contributed to conflict due to the ethnic and cultural diversity of Bhutan.